of Greater Cincinnati

 ACT is Educational

 ACT strongly supports education in the theatrical arts and those young people who choose to pursue it as a career.
-ACT is proud to provide financial assistance to area college students studying performing arts by sponsoring an annual scholarship competition.
-Seven scholarships, ranging from $350 to $2,500, are awarded annually.
+ACT is proud to provide financial assistance to area college students studying theatrical arts by sponsoring an annual scholarship competition.
+Six performance scholarships and one technical scholarship, ranging from $2,500 to $350, are awarded annually.